Encuentro y Misión students in 2023.

-Catholic Extension Society, in conjunction with Mexican-American Catholic College (MACC), offers Latino young adults who have completed diocesan formation and are looking for subsequent opportunities to learn and serve, a unique theological education and mission experience.
+Catholic Extension Society, in conjunction with The Southeast Pastoral Institute (SEPI), offers Latino young adults who have completed diocesan formation and are looking for subsequent opportunities to learn and serve, a unique theological education and mission experience.
 The program is national in scope and crosses geographic and socio-economic borders with participants from diverse backgrounds.
-It will expose them to diverse pastoral and socio-economic realities (border issues, migrant workers, environmental issues) that will help deepen the learning experience by allowing the concepts and theories they learn in the classroom to come alive in their experiences.
+It will expose them to diverse pastoral and socio-economic realities such as migrant workers and social justice initiatives, which will help deepen their learning experience by allowing the concepts and theories they learn in the classroom to come alive in their experiences.

 The program seeks to create pathways for emerging Latino leaders to discover more about their faith, society, culture, and to discern how they are being called to build a stronger Church and world.
 Our goal is to cultivate talented, generous, well-rounded, and compassionate Latino/a faith leaders who will go on to apply their learnings to ministry and service in their churches and communities.